mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Email travel agent mark about the flights
 - [ ] Include the SiPM nonlinearity into the simulation/post processing
 - [ ] Put just protons into the detector in simulation, to see if you can match the edge position from sim to measured
+- [ ] Analyse the different source tests with the balloon detectors, based on the activities measured using CAPINTEC

 ## Completed

 ***